July 23, 2025

 I know my equipment in the rack can’t run on three phase power… why bother?

-You’re absolute correct – but it can and should be running on two phases!
+You’re absolute correct – but it can and should be running on 208V!

-When the power is delivered to the PDU, the three phases are separated into single – and two-phase sockets on the PDU.
-The example below shows three branches of two phase.
+When the power is delivered to the PDU, the three phases are separated into 120V phase-to-neutral and 208V line-to-line sockets on the PDU.
+The example below shows three branches of line-to-line 208V (single phase).
 Branch 1 using L1+L3, Branch 2 using L2+L3, and Branch 3 using L1+L2.

 There are hundreds of types of PDUs that provide different connectivity options based on your needs, but that’s a basic setup for a 3Ph PDU.